codingJWilliams/CriminalRecord/README.md

 ### Giving out punishments

-To punish a player first ensure their punishment complies with one of the globally punishable offences.
-If not, but you still wish to punish them, use discord's built in punishment features.
+To punish a player first ensure their offence is one of the globally punishable offences.
+If not, but you still wish to punish them, please use discord's built in punishment features.
 Once you have determined which offence they have commited, run the following command:
 ```
-cr.punish <username#1234> <punishment id> <consequence id> | [Evidence]
+cr.punish <username#1234> <offence id> <consequence id> | [Evidence]
 ```
 As you can see, you can choose the consequence according to your server's preferences.
 Providing evidence is important as if the ban is appealed this is needed (see the appealing section)

 ## Transparency

 When a player is punished they are direct messaged information about their punishment.
 They can choose to appeal if they wish, however a successful appeal **does not mean the punishment has to be revoked**, if the appeal is successful the log will only be deleted from the database
+### Appealing
+Once a player decides to appeal, a group DM is created between a number of people
+1. The juror.
+Will normally be me (the author of the bot)
+2. The punishment reciever
+3. The staff member who gave the punishment

+Evidence can then be given by both sides.
+An outcome will be decided based on this logic:
+1. The staff have clear evidence of wrongdoing.
+The reciever is found guilty
+2. Neither side have clear evidence.
+The log of the punishment is removed.
+3. The reciever proves they did nothing wrong.
+The log of the punishment is removed

 ## Built With
 * Discord.JS